1998 Monterey Sports Car Championships

 The 1998 Monterey Sports Car Championships was the final race for the 1998 IMSA GT Championship season and the final race for the IMSA GT Championship before the series would be reorganized into the American Le Mans Series.
-It took place on October 25, 1998, at Mazda Raceway Laguna Seca.
+It took place on October 25, 1998, at Laguna Seca Raceway.
 This event was a shared event with the FIA GT Championship (report here).